Saks Fifth Avenue flagship store: Relocation

-Operation

 Mid-20th century

 In 1926, the Saks brothers withdrew from the operation of Saks & Company, stating that the Fifth Avenue store had become "satisfactorily" established.
 Over subsequent years, several branches of the Saks Fifth Avenue brand were opened, and the Fifth Avenue store became a flagship location.
 From 1929 to 1969, Sophie Gimbel led the store's custom department.
 Gimbel, wife of the company president, designed elegant clothes and introduced women's culottes to the American public.

 On the land underlying the Saks flagship, the Saks Realty Company initially owned the former Democratic Club plot, but the remaining site was owned by the George Kemp Company.
 In 1935, the Kemp Company bought the Democratic Club plot, thereby obtaining ownership of the entire site.
 Also in 1935, Saks introduced a ski department with a ski slope and skiing classes.
 By 1938, Fortune magazine characterized the Fifth Avenue store as upscale, as opposed to "the anthill bargain basement tables on Herald Square", the latter of which ended up closing in the 1960s.
 An imported-object gift shop, with a separate entrance on 50th Street, opened in 1950.
 The Fifth Avenue site was sold in 1952 to William Zeckendorf, who the following year sold it to the Rockefeller family.